USS Mission Bay: Service history

 Upon being commissioned, Mission Bay underwent a shakedown cruise down the West Coast to San Diego.
 She departed San Diego on 15 November bound for the East Coast.
 Passing through the Panama Canal, arriving at Portsmouth, Virginia on 5 December.
 There, she was assigned to participate in the Battle of the Atlantic, escorting convoys and hunting German U-boats.
 She left the East Coast on 26 December, escorting convoys on their way to Casablanca, French Morocco.
 She arrived on 19 January 1944.
 She then sailed back, returning to Portsmouth on 8 February.

 Her next cruise started on 20 February, when she departed New York City, transporting Army planes and crew, bound for India.
 Along the way, she made stops at Recife, Brazil, and Cape Town, Union of South Africa.
 She arrived at Karachi on 29 March, where she unloaded her cargo.
 She then proceeded back to her home port, arriving back at Portsmouth by 12 May.
 On 28 May, she departed New York again, ferrying aircraft along with Kasaan Bay and Tulagi, round trip to Casablanca.
 She arrived on 6 June, departed on 8 June, and arrived back at New York on 17 June.
 As she entered New York Harbor, she collided with a dredge, which resulted in significant damage to the hull.
 She arrived at Portsmouth on 22 June, where repairs were conducted throughout the month of July.
 During this time period, Commander William Ellis Gentner, Jr. took over command of the ship.
+On 12 July, Captain John Roger Ruhsenberger took command of the ship.